 I bring people here all the time.
 It’s still enjoyable even when busy.

 👉 Tip: Pack a picnic or grab takeaway from a nearby pastelaria.
-At sunset, this spot is nothing short of magical.
+At sunset, this is one of the best viewpoints in Lisbon for golden-hour views.

 2. Miradouro das Portas do Sol